conan-io/docs/glossary.rst

       what the final binary artifacts are, the package dependencies, etc.

    reference
-      A package reference is the combination of the package name, version and two optional fields named user and channel that could be useful to identify a forked recipe from the community with changes specific for your company.
+      A package reference is the combination of the package name, version, and two optional fields named user and channel that could be useful to identify a forked recipe from the community with changes specific to your company.

    package
       A Conan package is a collection of files meant to be consumed for a certain configuration and